daz4126/Nanny-State/README.md

 # Extra Info

+Now that you've learnt the basics.
+Here are some extra bits of information about how Nanny State works.

 ## Before & After Functions

 Before and after functions are functions that are called before or after a state update.
 These are passed to the `Nanny` function as part of the `options` object.